"Maintaining a healthy marriage is a sacrificial pursuit and a life-long journey." Cindee Snider Re

 If you’re longing to connect as a couple, these 76 questions are designed to jumpstart your journey.

-This is an exercise meant to be worked through slowly, one question and one conversation at a time over many months.
+This exercise is meant to be worked through slowly, one question and one conversation at a time, over many months.
 Use the questions in any order you choose.
-This is an exploration and an opportunity to grow more deeply in love as you rediscover one another.
+This is an exploration and opportunity to grow more deeply in love as you rediscover one another.

 Have fun.
 Be honest.
 Laugh.
 Hold hands.
 Dance in the kitchen.
-Flirt.
-Hug.
-Kiss.
-Let your lips linger.
+Try a two-minute hug.
+Kiss, and let your lips linger.
 Remember.
-And cry.
-Let the emotions come.
-As you courageously step in, your love for one another will begin to deepen and grow.
+Cry.
+Let the emotions come, and your love for one another will begin to deepen and grow.

 76 QUESTIONS TO HELP YOU CONNECT AS A COUPLE